JoshBradshaw/joshbradshaw.github.io/_posts/2015-06-15-arduino-water-jet.markdown

 For the micro-controller I opted to use the [Teensy-LC](https://www.pjrc.com/teensy/).
 Teensy is cheap ($12), Arduino compatible, and ideal for this style of rapid prototyping.
 Unlike development boards with headers, these can be plugged directly into a breadboard, or soldered into a circuit, which is super convenient.

 We ordered our pumps from China on [Aliexpress](http://www.aliexpress.com/store/product/12V-Mini-DC-Pump-3M-4-2W-Plastic-Aquarium-Pump-Submersible-240L-H-Super-long-life/912512_580455097.html).
 They are very powerful for the price.
-In tests we managed to produce streams of water up to >1m high.
+In tests we managed to produce streams >1m high.

 For directional control of the jets we used [micro servos from Adafruit](http://www.adafruit.com/product/169).
 This is the [wiring diagram and code](http://www.arduino.cc/en/Tutorial/Sweep) that we used to test the board.
 I was initially concerned that these servos wouldn't work with 3v3 data signal with a 5V supply, but I tested it and it worked fine.